cedarrose/ee355project/readme.txt

 Source for Extra Credit:
 For graphing the nodes - https://networkx.org/documentation/stable/reference/generated/networkx.drawing.nx_pylab.draw_networkx_edges.html
-We also used ChatGPT to come up with some dummy data to populate our CSV database with our given specifications.
+We also used AI tools to come up with some dummy data to populate our CSV database with our given specifications.